A2GC: Asymmetric Aggregation with Geometric Constraints for Locally Aggregated Descriptors: Approach

 \subsubsection{Row-Column Normalization}

 For each iteration $t = 1, \ldots, T$, we perform row and column normalization in the log-domain, then average the results:

 where $\log\text{sumexp}(\mathbf{Z}, \text{dim}=d)$ denotes the log-sum-exp operation along dimension $d$ for numerical stability.
-This averaging strategy balances row and column constraints simultaneously, preventing the solution from being dominated by either dimension and enabling more stable convergence.
+This averaging strategy simultaneously balances row and column constraints, preventing the solution from being dominated by either dimension and enabling more stable convergence.